GNAR1ZARD/gnar_blog/_posts/2024-04-27-aircrack-writeup.md

 #### Monitor Mode

 - **Checking for Interfering Processes**:
-  - Before enabling monitor mode, identify any processes that could interfere with the operation of your wireless card.
+  - Before enabling monitor mode, identify and kill any processes that could interfere with the operation of your wireless card.
 Use the command:
     - `airmon-ng check kill`
-  - This ensures a stable environment by stopping any services that could interfere with the capture process.
+      - 'NetworkManager restart' after check kill to restart NAT/Wifi

 - **Enabling Monitor Mode**:
   - `airmon-ng start wlan0`